 Per Sagarin: ELO-CHESS is “very politically correct.
 However, it is less accurate in its predictions for upcoming games than is PREDICTOR”.

-Here is the U-M vs. Iowa National Statistical Rankings with the advantage for each category indicated (all categories within 10% are considered a "push").
+Here is the U-M vs. Opponent National Statistical Rankings with the advantage for each category indicated (all categories within 10% are considered a "push").

 Here are the week by week National Statistical Rankings for Michigan (cumulative thru the week indicated):

 I have included the major rankings for offense and defense but scoring rankings show the best correlation to winning and losing.
 Scoring rankings are based on PPG.
 Rushing, Passing, and Total rankings are based on YPG.

 Here is the basic data for Michigan (each individual week followed by totals and then average per game).
 I've included Total Possessions for Offense & Defense along with the calculated data per possession.
 Number of possessions do not include running out the clock at the half or end of game.
 Offense Plays and Defense Plays are better indicators than Time of Possession.